Biplane fighter aces

 In due course Government bulletins acknowledged four hundred casualties, and complained that their own aircraft did not take a part in driving of the Nationalist squadrons.

-Later, when Salas was returning to Saragossa aerodrome in company with two other He5ls, they spotted seven Chatos overhead and climbed to attack them.
+Later, when Salas was returning to Saragossa aerodrome in company with two other He 51s, they spotted seven Chatos overhead and climbed to attack them.
 One went into a dive and was followed down by Salas until it was near the ground, where it crashed and burst into flames.
 The combat ended after ten minutes when more Government aircraft arrived and the Nationalist aircraft escaped by diving away.

 He claimed an additional victory during April.